Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Oct.
 24 Milford Haven OB 234 Dispersed Oct.
 30.

 Dec.
-2 Durban Lorenço Marques Dec.
+2 Durban Lourenço Marques Dec.
 4 Independent

 Dec.
-20 Lorenço Marques Capetown Dec.
+20 Lourenço Marques Capetown Dec.
 25 Independent

 Dec.
 26 Capetown Freetown Jan.
 8-1941 Independent

-As mentioned above, Austvard was in Convoy SL 33, which departed Freetown on May 23-1940 and arrived Liverpool on June 9.
-She had a cargo of grain for Limerick and sailed in station 43 of the convoy.
-She's also listed in Convoy OB 178, which left Liverpool on July 3-1940 and dispersed on the 7th.
-Her destination is given as Hampton Roads, cargo of coal.
-The Norwegian Benjamin Franklin, Hellen, Ingerfem, Margrethe Bakke, Senta, and Skrim are also listed.
-Austvard headed back to the U.K. in Convoy HX 69 from Halifax.
-She was bound for Clyde with scrap iron in station 72 of the convoy, which departed Halifax on Aug.
-28 and arrived Liverpool on Sept.
-12 - follow the link for more convoy details; several Norwegian ships took part.
-The following month we find her, together with Grey County, in Convoy OB 234, which left Liverpool on Oct.
+In May that year, she's listed, with a cargo of grain for Limerick, in station 43 of Convoy SL 33, which departed Freetown on May 23 and arrived Liverpool on June 9 (link in Voyage Record).
+She arrived River Shannon on June 9, Limerick June 22.
+She's also listed in Convoy OB 178, which originated in Liverpool on July 3 and dispersed on the 7th, Austvard arriving Hampton Roads on July 20.
+The Norwegian Benjamin Franklin, Hellen, Ingerfem, Margrethe Bakke, Senta and Skrim are also listed.
+Austvard proceeded to Baltimore that same day, remaining there for over 3 weeks before continuing to Halifax in order to join Convoy HX 69 back to the U.K. on Aug.
+28. She was bound for Clyde with scrap iron in station 72 of the convoy - follow the link for more convoy details; several Norwegian ships took part.
+Austvard arrived Greenock on Sept.
+11, then continued to Swansea, where she had another a long stay (see archive document).
+We later find her, together with Grey County, in Convoy OB 234, which started out in Liverpool on Oct.
 24 and dispersed on the 30th.
-See the external links provided within the above table for more on the OB convoys mentioned here.
+Austvard arrived Durban on Dec.
+2, Lourenço Marques Dec.
+4. See the external links provided within the table above for more on the OB convoys mentioned here.

 Final Fate - 1941:

 Austvard departed Lourenço Marques for Immingham with a cargo of iron ore on Dec.
 21 (Dec.
 20?)-1940, stopping at Capetown for bunkers on the 25th, continuing the following day.
-Arrived Freetown on Jan.
-8-1941, then departed in convoy SL 62 on the 10th (together with the Norwegian Borgland and Tyr(?) - the latter ship is not included in this convoy by A. Hague).
+She arrived Freetown on Jan.
+8-1941, then left in convoy SL 62 on the 10th (together with the Norwegian Borgland and Tyr? - the latter ship is not included in A. Hague's listing for this convoy; see link in Voyage Record above.
+According to her record for this period, she did leave Freetown on Jan.
+10, but put back 2 days later).

 Two weeks into the voyage heavy weather was encountered and by the 28th she was alone, though managed to catch up in view of 7 of the ships in the course of that afternoon, but by the next day she saw only a tanker far off on her starboard side.

 The 2 rafts and their occupants were never found.
-23 had died in all, among them the captain, 3 British, 1 Finnish, 1 from Estonia, the rest were Norwegian.
+23 had died in all, among them the captain, 3 British, 1 Finnish, 1 Estonian, the rest were Norwegian.
 Only 5 survived.

 The maritime hearings were held in Dublin on May 19-1941 with all the survivors appearing.